IBM/cloudera-for-cpd/README.md

 Once complete, click the `View my virtualized data` button on the modal dialog.

-NOTE: You can also navigate to your data by clicking on the `My virtualized data` option from the main Data Virtualization menu.
+> **NOTE**: You can also navigate to your data by clicking on the `My virtualized data` option from the main Data Virtualization menu.

 ![cpd-dv-view-my-data-option](images/cpd-dv-view-my-data-option.png)